-Monochloramine, dichloramine, and trichloramine are also known as Combined Available Chlorine. $Cl_2 + NH_4$ .
+Monochloramine, dichloramine, and trichloramine are also known as Combined Available Chlorine.
+Cl_2 + NH{4} .

-HOCI and OCI-; the OCL- is the hypochlorite ion and the both of these two species are known as free available chlorine; they are the two main chemical species formed by chlorine in water and they are known collectively as hypochlorous acid and the hypochlorite ion.
+HOCI and OCI-; The OCL- is the hypochlorite ion and both of these species are known as free available chlorine.
+These are the two main chemical species formed by chlorine in water and they are known collectively as hypochlorous acid and the hypochlorite ion.
 When chlorine gas is added to water, it rapidly hydrolyzes.
-The chemical equation that best describes this reaction is $Cl_2 + H2O - H + Cl - HOCI$ .
+The chemical equation that best describes this reaction is $Cl2 + H_2O --> H+ + Cl- + HOCI$.
 Hypochlorous acid is the most germicidal of the chlorine compounds with the possible exception of chlorine dioxide.

-Yoke-type connectors should be used on a chlorine cylinder's valve assuming that the threads on the valve may be worn.
+Yoke-type connectors should be used on a chlorine cylinder's valve, assuming that the threads on the valve may be worn.